DataDog/documentation/content/en/coscreen/_index.md

 Invite collaborators by sharing the link.

-You can also add your closest collaborators in the list of _Your Collaborators_ in the main menu.
-After a collaborator accepts your request, you can see if they are online and available, and call them with a click.
+You can also add your closest collaborators to the list of _Your Collaborators_ in the main menu.
+After a collaborator accepts your request, you can see if they are online and available and call them with a click.

 ### Share windows